tprasadtp/go-launchd/README.md

 > **Warning**
 >
-> This module make use of syscall/unsafe package and thus may break between go releases
+> This module makes use of syscall and unsafe packages thus may break between go-releases
 > and between macOS versions.

 ## Socket Activation